Azure-Samples/active-directory-verifiable-credentials-python/1-python-api-idtokenhint/README.md

 ### Create your credential
 To use the sample we need a configured Verifiable Credential in the azure portal.
 In the project directory CredentialFiles you will find the `VerifiedCredentialExpertDisplay.json` file and the `VerifiedCredentialExpertRules.json` file.
 Use these 2 files to create your own VerifiedCredentialExpert credential.
-Before you upload the files, you need to modify the `VerifiedCredentialExpertRules.json` file.
-If you navigate to your [Verifiable Credentials](https://portal.azure.com/#blade/Microsoft_AAD_DecentralizedIdentity/InitialMenuBlade/issuerSettingsBlade) blade in azure portal, you can copy the Decentralized identifier (DID) string (did:ion..) and modify the value after "iss" on line 12.
-Save the file and follow the instructions how to create your first verifiable credential.
+If you navigate to your [Verifiable Credentials](https://portal.azure.com/#blade/Microsoft_AAD_DecentralizedIdentity/InitialMenuBlade/issuerSettingsBlade) blade in azure portal.
+Follow the instructions how to create your first verifiable credential.

 You can find the instructions on how to create a Verifiable Credential in the azure portal [here](https://aka.ms/didfordevs)